 Network analysis is growing as an approach to model the complexity of the human brain.
-Sporns et al. have shown that among the connectomes of primates, regular and small (3, 4 or 5 nodes) structural motifs form characteristic network building blocks that, when assembled computationally, resemble real brain networks, including small-world attributes.
-Reproducing in vitro very simplified models of in vivo increased complexity networks will help understanding of the structure-function relationship and in fine serve as minimalistic reproductions of part of the human connectome, which could then be used to create high-throughput synthetic models of neurodegenerative diseases, high-throughput assays for drug discovery when coupled with physiologically relevant cells, and to create biological neuronal computers on-chip.
+Sporns et al. have shown that among primate connectomes, regular and small (3, 4 or 5 nodes) structural motifs form characteristic network building blocks that, when computationally assembled, resemble real brain networks, including small-world attributes.
+The in vitro reproduction of highly simplified models of in vivo networks with increased complexity will help in understanding the structure-function relationship and will in fine serve as minimalist reproductions of part of the human connectome, which could then be used to create high-throughput synthetic models of neurodegenerative diseases, high-throughput assays for drug discovery when coupled with physiologically relevant cells, and to create biological neuronal computers on chip.

-Using neurofluidic devices we have reconstructed both structural and function network in vitro.
+Using Neurofluidics™ devices, NETRI has reconstructed both, the structural and functional network in vitro.

 O. Sporns, R. Kötter, PLoS Biol 2004, 2, e369.

 J. W. Park, H. J. Kim, M. W. Kang, N. L. Jeon, Lab Chip 2013, 13, 509.

 D. Huh, G. A. Hamilton, D. E. Ingber, Trends Cell Biol 2011, 21, 745.